- Why Research

 Fred Hutchinson Cancer Research Center

-- Exploring the effect of environmental exposure to low dose radiation on future breast cancer risk.
+Goal: To understand the effect of environmental exposure to low-dose radiation on future breast cancer risk.

-- Studies are planned to assess genetic changes in breast tumor cells in patients who lived in the path of radioactive fallout from the Chernobyl nuclear accident.
+What’s next: She and her team will continue to assess the genetic changes in breast tumor cells in women who lived in the path of radioactive fallout from the Chernobyl nuclear accident.

-The risk of cancer due to acute exposure to high doses of radiation is well documented.
-Less is known about the effect of long-term exposure to low-dose radiation on risk of cancer.
-Dr. Porter is conducting a study in women who lived in the path of radiation fallout following the Chernobyl nuclear accident 30 years ago when they were young girls.
-This study can lead to a better understanding of environmental exposures to radiation and future risk of breast cancer and potential therapeutic targets for treatment of radiation-induced breast cancers.
+Exposure to radiation is a well-documented risk factor of breast cancer.
+However, most of the evidence comes from studies of radiation delivered at high-dose rates.
+Far less is known about the risk posed by relatively low doses of radiation that occur over time, which is most relevant to the types of environmental and occupational exposures encountered today.
+Dr. Porter is studying women who lived in the path of radiation fallout following the Chernobyl nuclear accident 30 years ago when they were young girls to better understand environmental exposures to radiation and future risk of breast cancer.
+Her work may also identify potential therapeutic targets for treatment of radiation-induced breast cancers.

 Full Research Summary